DeepVARwT: Deep Learning for a VAR Model with Trend: Real data applications

 to measure the overall accuracy of the $(1-\alpha) \times 100 \%$ prediction intervals ($l_{T+h}^{(i)}, u_{T+h}^{(i)}$) for the $i$th training sample, $i=1,...,20$, where $\mathbbm{1}_{A}$ is the indicator function for the condition $A$, $s$ is the seasonality of the time series ($s=4$ for quarterly data).

-Table \ref{mean-accuracy-1} shows the forecasting performances of different models over several horizons $h=1,2,4,8$ and averages over $h=1,...,4$ and $h=1,...,8$.
+Table \ref{mean-accuracy-uc-macro} shows the forecasting performances of different models at several horizons $h=1,2,4,8$ and averages over $h=1,...,4$ and $h=1,...,8$.
 When a model performs best, the corresponding number in the table will be bold. \begin{itemize} \tightlist

-\item \textbf{DeepVARwT vs VARwT.} Compared with VARwT, DeepVARwT produced better point forecasts at almost all forecasting horizons for the GDP gap (except for $h=8$) and the Federal funds rate (except for $h=1$) series.
-For the Inflation series, DeepVARwT performed better in long-term point forecasting ($h=4$ and $8$).
-DeepVARwT resulted in better prediction intervals at horizons up to $h=4$ quarters for the GDP gap and the Federal funds rate series. \item \textbf{DeepVARwT vs other deep learning based models.} Compared with DeepAR and DeepState, our model gave more accurate point forecasts and prediction intervals at almost all the forecasting horizons for the GDP gap (except for $h=8$) and the Federal funds rate series.
+\item \textbf{DeepVARwT vs VARwT.} Compared with VARwT, DeepVARwT produced superior point forecasts at almost all the forecasting horizons for all the series (except $h=1$ for GDP gap and $h=1,2$ for inflation).
+Our model also gave more accurate prediction intervals in the long term ($h = 4, 8$) and overall ($h=1:4$ and $h = 1 : 6$) for all the series. \item \textbf{DeepVARwT vs other deep learning based models.} Compared with DeepAR and DeepState, our model resulted in better point forecasts and prediction intervals at all the forecasting horizons for federal funds rate.
+It also gave more precise prediction intervals at all the forecasting horizons for GDP gap.

-\item \textbf{Summary.} Overall, the DeepVARwT model often produced better forecasts and prediction intervals than other models for the GDP gap and the Federal funds rate series.
-Its performance on the Inflation series is best for point forecasts over $h=1:8$, but falls a little behind VARwT and DeepAR for prediction intervals over $h=1:4$ and $h=1:8$.
-The \code{python} code and data to reproduce forecasting results is available at \url{https://github.com/lixixibj/DeepVARwT-data-code}. \end{itemize}